AcalaNetwork/e2e-tests/README.md

 ### Debugging Tips

 - Move the failed test to [playground.test.ts](./tests/xcm-transfer/playground.test.ts) to only run the failed test.
-- Use `yarn vitest` instead of `yarn test` to display logs.
-- Add `-u` to automatically update snapshots and use git diff tool to compare the changes.
+- Add `--update-snapshots` to automatically update snapshots and use git diff tool to compare the changes.
 - For failed CI tests, check the block numbers from the `update-env` steps in the logs to local `.env` file to be able to run the tests with the same block height.
 - Remove the system events filter to see all the events in snapshots.
 	- e.g. Replace `checkSystemEvents(toChain, 'parachainSystem', 'dmpQueue')` to `checkSystemEvents(toChain)`